-In this exclusive report, find an in-depth analysis of AI and informatics within imaging, synthetic biology, drug screening and drug design.
+In this original report, find an in-depth analysis of AI and informatics within imaging, synthetic biology, drug screening and drug design.
 Featured interviews with experts from AstraZeneca, Auransa, PolarisQB and Chalmers University of Technology.

 MIT researchers have shown that a combination of three drugs can eliminate pancreatic tumours in mice, possibly leading to new therapies.

 Fenofibrate and its active form, fenofibric acid, have been shown to significantly reduce COVID-19 infection in human cells.

 NICEdrug.ch is an open-access database that may help scientists assess potential drugs for a range of diseases more quickly.